 We all know that water is essential for life, but did you know that water provides essential energy to the brain?
-It’s vital to keep the nerve signals firing and helps us with memory and to be able to think faster, be more focused and experience greater clarity.
-Every function of the body, including the nervous system and the brain are reliant on water.1
+It’s vital to keep the nerve signals firing and helps us with memory and to be able to think faster, be more focused, and experience greater clarity.
+Every function of the body, including the nervous system and the brain, are reliant on water.1

 The human body will not function without water.
 We need it to breathe since our lungs must be moistened to facilitate the breathing process.
-Every day we lose approximately 1 pint of water from our bodies just from exhaling.2 I mentioned consumption of water specifically because the brain does not store water, so we must replenish it.
+Every day we lose approximately 1 pint of water from our bodies just from exhaling.2 I mentioned the consumption of water specifically because the brain does not store water, so we must replenish it.
 We hear it all the time; “Drink more water!”
 But I don’t think that most people realize what happens when you don’t.

-Among other things, you can get brain fog, headaches, constipation, fatigue, stiffness, muscle tightness and muscle cramps.
+Among other things, you can get brain fog, headaches, constipation, fatigue, stiffness, muscle tightness, and muscle cramps.
 You can also experience more pain!

 The adult body is approximately 60% water.
 The brain is approximately 85% water.
-Every single cell, organ and tissue in your body needs water to function.
+Every single cell, organ, and tissue in your body needs water to function.
 You can live three weeks without food but only three days without water.
 Water carries nutrients and oxygen to our cells through our blood.
 It is found in the lymph, which is part of the immune system.
-The body needs water to regulate temperature, hydrate tissues, flush out toxins and remove waste.
+The body needs water to regulate temperature, hydrate tissues, flush out toxins, and remove waste.
 Water aids in digestion by breaking down food with saliva.
 We need it to protect the brain and the spinal cord and to help lubricate joints.
-Water also acts as a shock absorber for our body.
+Water also acts as a shock absorber for our bodies.
 This is handy for those of us with balance issues!

 Water is the most important nutrient for your brain!